These Instant Pot Crispy Potatoes are a fast and easy way to get these delicious spuds on your dinner table!

 Placing the lid on the Instant Pot to make crispy potatoes

-When the potatoes are done cooking, turn off the Instant Pot and let the pressure release naturally (~10 minutes).
+When the potatoes are done cooking, turn off the Instant Pot and use the natural pressure release (~10 minutes).
 Instant Pot users can manually release the pressure manually at the 10 minute mark if the pressure hasn’t completely dropped by then.
-You can fry the cooked potatoes right away or refrigerate them in a covered container for up to a week.

 A closeup of cooked potatoes right out of the Instant Pot